DiegoAraque21/BeatHop/README.md

 Game flow:

-1 The player starts moving while some music is playing\
+1. The player starts moving while some music is playing
-2 As the background changes, the player will encounter multiple objects which will have a musical note for indicating what.
-If the player touches an obstacle, if he has 2 or more lives he will loose a live, on the other hand, if the has 1 live he will loose and will have to restart the level\.\
+2. As the background changes, the player will encounter multiple objects which will have a musical note for indicating what.
+If the player touches an obstacle, if he has 2 or more lives he will loose a live, on the other hand, if the has 1 live he will loose and will have to restart the level.
-3 If the player reaches the end with one or more lives, he wins and unlockes a character and level,if he hasn't unlocked all of them already.
+3. If the player reaches the end with one or more lives, he wins and unlockes a character and level,if he hasn't unlocked all of them already.

 (example)